benjaminy/TallFences/README.md

 [TBB](https://www.threadingbuildingblocks.org/),
 [Cilk](http://software.intel.com/en-us/intel-cilk-plus), [Java
 fork/join](http://coopsoft.com/ar/CalamityArticle.html), etc.).
 Tall
-Fences' novel feature is that the workers are processes instead of threads.
-The primary advantage of processes is that the workers' memory is isolated by default (windows of shared memory can be created when necessary).
-Memory isolation makes avoidance of concurrency bugs much easier.
-The primary disadvantage of processes is that integrating parallelism into an existing project requires more programmer effort.
+Fences' novel feature is that the workers are processes (isolated memory) instead of threads (shared memory).
+This is an interesting distinction because resource sharing is at the root of all concurrency bugs.
+Making memory isolation between workers the default (shared memory segments can be created when necessary) should make it easier for regular developers to add parallelism to their applications without creating a mess of data races, deadlocks, atomicity violations, etc.

-For example, a non-trivial amount of application-specific worker initialization and finalization logic needs to be written.
+Isolating the workers does come at some cost.
+There are overheads to consider (these are often overblown, but they do exist and are discussed below).
+More importantly in most cases, adding parallelism with isolated processes requires more changes to application code that with a thread-based framework.
+My hypothesis is that for a great many applications&mdash;especially those where reliability and robustness are generally higher priorities than raw performance&mdash;this tradeoff is well worth the trouble.

 ## A bit more detail